lsst/dp0-2_lsst_io/tutorials-examples/index.rst

 Science tutorials
 -----------------

-Longer tutorials that demonstrate common workflows for scientific analyses that use multiple Portal tools in sequence.
+Longer tutorials that demonstrate common workflows for scientific analyses that use multiple Portal tools in sequence, and that include scientific context and motivation for why the data and tools are used.

 .. toctree::
     :titlesonly: